Key Stage 3

 Pupils will study the industrial aspects of safety and hygiene in food production.
 The emphasis in practical work is on independence.
 Pupils will make a range of healthy main meals and desserts using a variety of skills, following recipes and time plans.
 They are encouraged to adapt recipes to meet healthy eating guidelines and their own likes and dislikes.
 Evaluations should show that they can make adaptations to improve a recipe.
 Pupils will use findings from food product analysis to help design their own recipes.
 A final group task will enable gifted and talented pupils to show their leadership skills.

 In Year 9 we give students the experience of how GCSE coursework would be approached and the type and quality of work that would be required to take the subject further in Key stage 4.
-Again, the projects allow for students to be creative, imaginative and innovative through the design and manufacture of a ‘desk/ surface organiser’ and the modelling, branding and marketing of an everyday item.
+Again, the projects allow for students to be creative, imaginative and innovative through the design and manufacture of sustainable, reclaimed pallet products and the modelling, branding and marketing of an everyday item.
 During the projects they will look at traditional and modern marketing techniques to create a professional looking product that would meet their target audience, more advanced CAD work with ‘Adobe Design’ and greater practical skills with accuracy and quality of finish.

 Students billed on their stitching, sewing machine and decorative skills to design and make a bag.
 They will make their own paper template, select their fabric and decide on the best techniques to use to achieve their design.
 The focus of this project is to produce high quality, commercially viable product.
 Students can select whether to put the focus on decoration, construction or a combination of both.